Last updated March 27th, 2023.

 That’s probably because it’s a lot harder to find rare earth elements for sale, in practice.
 “One stop shops” where you can easily purchase, store, and sell through one company aren’t as common for rare earth elements.

-However, another problem is that rare earth elements are far less liquid than precious metals which often come in bar or coin form.
-You won’t find a spot market or easily quotable prices for them like there is for gold and silver.
+However, another problem is that rare earth elements are far less liquid than precious metals.
+Gold and silver often come in bar or coin form, but you won’t exactly find a spot market or easily quotable prices for scandium.

 Frontier markets are fast-growing, developing countries which rely less on foreign investment for their growth.